Resilient-Labs/safe-route/README.md

 <img width="500" alt="saferoute-resources-page" src="https://github.com/user-attachments/assets/f571bc2f-3ffa-48a3-ad99-88be7f47fe77" />

 ## 🌟 Key Features:
-   - **Sighting Reporting**: Report harassment, hazards, and accessibility barriers in real time to improve local safety.
+   - **Sighting Reporting**: Users can report harassment, hazards, and accessibility barriers in real time to improve community safety.
+Addresses along with a photo are displayed to ensure people are aware of specific sightings in their neighborhood.
-   - **Interactive Map**: Explore alerts posted by neighbors directly on an easy-to-use interactive map.
+   - **Interactive Map**: Explore alerts posted by neighbors directly on our comprehensive, interactive map!
+Checkout sightings in your area with a view of nearby alerts.
-   - **Community Resources**: Access safety tips, support helplines, and accessibility services tailored to your city.
+   - **Community Resources**: Our page empowers you with safety tips, support helplines, and accessibility services tailored to your city.
+Learn about ways to report safety concerns, request repairs to fix broken infrastructure, and more!

 ## 🛠️ Tech Stack:
 | **Client-side:** | **Server-side:** | **Libraries/Databases:** |